Rheinwiesenlager: Background

-By early 1945 half of almost all German soldiers taken prisoner in the West were held by U.S. forces, while the other half were taken by the British.
+By early 1945 almost half of all German soldiers taken prisoner in the West were held by U.S. forces, while the other half were taken by the British and Canadians.
 But in late March 1945, as Allied forces struck into the heart of Germany after crossing the Rhine at Remagen, the number of German prisoners being processed caused the British to stop accepting any more prisoners into their camps.
 This forced the U.S. Army to take immediate action and establish the Rheinwiesenlager in the western part of Germany.

-The creation of the camps was made easier because prisoners would be deemed as Disarmed Enemy Forces (DEFs), a decision that had been made in March 1945 by Eisenhower.
-Furthermore, all captured soldiers would no longer have the rights of prisoners of war guaranteed to them under the Geneva Convention because they belonged to Nazi Germany, a state that had ceased to exist.
+The creation of the camps was made easier because prisoners would be deemed Disarmed Enemy Forces (DEFs), a decision that had been made in March 1945 by Eisenhower.
+Captured soldiers would no longer have the rights of prisoners of war guaranteed to them under the Geneva Convention because they belonged to Nazi Germany, a state that had ceased to exist.

 The camps were also established to stop any German insurgency following the surrender of Nazi Germany on 8 May 1945.
 The Allied leadership were worried that die-hard Nazi units might try to mount an effective guerrilla campaign against the occupation.
 Historian Perry Biddiscombe believed the decision to keep hundreds of thousands of men in poor conditions of the Rheinwiesenlager camps was "mainly to prevent Werwolf activity" in post-war Germany.